andreatramacere/Geneva_HighEnergy_Course/README.md

 If you are interested in installing the code, please read the following.

-The jetset documentation (previous version: 1.2) is here: https://jetset.readthedocs.io
+The jetset documentation is hosted here: https://jetset.readthedocs.io

 will work with the version that we are using for the course, so you can use that documentation to get a feeling with the code